MLGB3/buildout.mlgb/README.md

 ufw allow 8080/tcp
 ```

-You should now be able to browse to mlgb3-dev2.bodleian.ox.ac.uk:8080.
+In the case of a development machine (if you've run development.cfg) you should now be able to browse to mlgb3-dev2.bodleian.ox.ac.uk:8080.

+If you're running a production machine you should be able to browse mlgb3-dev2.bodleian.ox.ac.uk.